What is cultivated meat?

 Learn about ongoing research by GFI grantees to accelerate advances in cell culture media.

-Optimizing media for chicken cells
+Optimizing growth media for bovine cells

 Research opportunities